 - Better case management and commitment to care

-"Over a period of five years, viral suppression has increased significantly among people receiving clinical HIV care, the researchers conclude.
-However, they were concerned about the large and continuous gap between the proportion of patients with ART prescription and the percentage with sustained viral suppression.
+“Over a five-year period, viral suppression has increased significantly among people receiving HIV clinical care, the researchers conclude.
+However, they were concerned about the large and continuing gap between the proportion of patients on ART prescription and the percentage with sustained viral suppression.

-"Helping patients to sustain viral suppression may require greater efforts from clinical care providers and support service organizations to address the social and behavioral causes of factors affecting access to long-term medication compliance and general health care."
+"Helping patients to sustain viral suppression may require greater efforts from clinical care providers and support service organizations to address the social and behavioral causes of factors affecting access to long-term drug adherence and overall health care."

 Posted in: 10 from June of 2016 to Aidsmap

 Translated by Cláudio Souza in 12 of June of 2016 of the original in Big Increases in proportion of HIV-positive Patients in US treated with ART and viral suppression with